cokenol/dev-asmt-rock-paper-scissors/README.md

 <!-- Execution Instructions -->
 ## Execution Instructions
 ### Test
-  `rspec` in the terminal to run the tests written and its results
+  `rspec spec --format documentation` in the terminal to run the tests written and its results

 ### Run the game
   `ruby lib/interface.rb` in the terminal to start the command line game